Finpension Vested Benefits Review 2025 – Pros & Cons

 Once your account is created, they will give you one letter to order funds transfer from an existing second pillar.
 You can print, fill, and send this letter to Finpension Vested Benefits, and they will take care of the rest.

-Overall, it is straightforward to open an account with Finpension.
-It is good that it is possible to open a digital account before getting the funds.
-That way, you can play with the portfolio and get familiarized with the interface before it is fully activated.
+Overall, opening an account with Finpension is straightforward.
+It is good that you can open a digital account before receiving funds.
+That way, you can play with the portfolio and familiarize yourself with the interface before it is fully activated.

 Security